-Joint filers mostly receive higher income thresholds for certain taxes and deductions – this means they can earn a larger amount of income and still qualify for certain tax breaks.
+Joint filers mostly receive higher income thresholds for certain taxes and deductions – this means they can earn a larger amount of income and potentially qualify for certain tax breaks.

 On the other hand, couples who file separately receive few tax considerations.
-Separate returns may give you a higher tax with a higher tax rate.
+Separate tax returns may give you a higher tax with a higher tax rate.
 The standard deduction for separate filers is far lower than that offered to joint filers.

-- For example, if you or your spouse has a large amount of out-of-pocket medical expenses to claim and since the IRS only allows you to deduct the amount of these costs that exceeds 7.5 percent of your adjusted gross income (AGI), it can be difficult to claim most of your expenses if you and your spouse have a high AGI.
+- For example, if you or your spouse has a large amount of out-of-pocket medical expenses to claim and since the IRS only allows you to deduct the amount of these costs that exceeds 10% of your adjusted gross income (AGI), it can be difficult to claim most of your expenses if you and your spouse have a high AGI.

 The best way to find out if you should file jointly or separately with your spouse is to prepare the tax return both ways.
 Double check your calculations and then look at the net refund or balance due from each method.
 If you use TurboTax to prepare your return, we’ll do the calculation for you, and recommend the filing status that gives you the biggest tax savings.